ssedai026/semantic-image-segmentation/README.md

   of segmentation of each epoch and losses.

-This code has been tested on tensorflow 1.12.0 and python 3.6.x.
-There is an issue on tensorflow version > and < 2.0.2
+This code requires tensorflow verion >= 2.2 and python version >=3.6.

-Example segmentation training on toy mnist dataset is provided in train_mnist.py
+There are several examples of training/evaluation:
+* Skin cancer images segmentation on ISIS dataset: train_isic_segmentation.py
+* Retinal layers segmentation on Duke OCT dataset: train_octlayers_segmentation.py
+* Handwritten digit segmentation on 10 classes on MNIST data: train_mnist_segmentation.py

  ![Example output](.github/res/mnist_result.png)